RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 - [ ] Coordinates(): this should:
     - [ ] Accept a CS object to use as a new reference frame
     - [ ] Use workobjects when compiled
-- [ ] RobotCursor for ABBs and URs is pretty much identical, except for the utility functions, which pretty much relate to compilation anyway.
-Move this to Compiler and keep one unitary Cursor.
 - [ ] Add `.Motion("circle")` for `movec` commands?
 - [ ] Add `.Acceleration()` and `.AccelerationTo()` for UR robots?
 - [ ] Rethink API names to be more 'generic' and less 'ABBish'